List of Big Brother (American TV series) houseguests

-Although the HouseGuests compete with one another, the series allows viewers to witness the relationships formed in the House ("Showmances") and the behavior of the HouseGuests.
-As of July 2025, there have been a total of 69 Showmances formed in the House; nine of them that are still ongoing to date later took their relationships into the Outside World once a Big Brother season ended.
-(Note: Of those nine ongoing real-life Showmances, only two of them were formed outside of the show.)

 While locked inside the House, the HouseGuests are free to leave the game for any unforeseen reason ("Walking"), though they will not be allowed re-entry; as of September 2022, only four HouseGuests have left the game over the course of its history.
 (Note: Season 8 winner "Evel" Dick Donato was the lone exception; although he left the game early in Season 13 due to being HIV-positive, he did make an surprise appearance on that season's final night.)
 Although this has rarely occurred, should any of the HouseGuests break the rules of the game, they are immediately removed from the House ("Getting expelled") and barred from return; as of November 2023, only five expulsions have occurred throughout the history of the show.